 We cannot be certain when or if the operations of our business will generate sufficient cash to fund our ongoing operations or the growth of our business.
 We intend to make investments to support our current business and may require additional funds to respond to business challenges, including the need to develop or enhance our technology, improve our operating infrastructure or acquire complementary businesses and technologies.
 Additional financing may not be available on favorable terms, if at all.
-Additionally, weakness and volatility in capital markets and the economy, in general or as a result of macroeconomic conditions such as rising inflation, could limit our access to capital markets and increase our costs of borrowing.
+In addition, we may not be able to access a portion of our existing cash, cash equivalents and investments due to market conditions.
+For example, on March 10, 2023, the Federal Deposit Insurance Corporation ("FDIC") took control and was appointed receiver of Silicon Valley Bank ("SVB").
+Similarly, on March 12, 2023, Signature Bank and Silvergate Capital Corp. were each swept into receivership.
+If other banks and financial institutions enter receivership or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our ability to access our existing cash, cash equivalents and investments may be threatened and could have a material adverse effect on our business and financial condition.
+Additionally, weakness and volatility in capital markets and the economy, in general or as a result of bank failures or macroeconomic conditions such as rising inflation, could limit our access to capital markets and increase our costs of borrowing.
 If adequate funds are not available on acceptable terms, we may be unable to invest in future growth opportunities, which could harm our business, operating results and financial condition.
 If we incur debt, the debt holders could have rights senior to holders of our common stock to make claims on our assets.
 The terms of any debt could restrict our operations, including our ability to pay dividends on our common stock.
-If we issue additional equity securities, stockholders will experience dilution, and the new equity securities could have rights senior to those of our common stock.
+If we issue additional equity securities, stockholders will experience dilution, and the new equity securities c

 Because the decision to issue securities in the future offering will depend on numerous considerations, including factors beyond our control, we cannot predict or estimate the amount, timing or nature of any future issuances of debt or equity securities.
 As a result, stockholders will bear the risk of future issuances of debt or equity securities reducing the value of their common stock and diluting their interest.